 Released at a time when promotional gimmicks were perhaps a sure fire way of selling product, Curved Air’s second LP came wrapped in a complicated sleeve design that once eventually unfolded, revealed not only the actual record, but five black and white photographs of the individual band members, plus a topless group shot of the band, with Sonja Kristina cleverly tucked away at the bottom, revealing nothing but her face, a clever maneuver on the part of the photographer.
 The band’s previous album also came with some disappointment, when it was released as an early picture disc, which was almost unplayable, despite its aesthetic value.
 The big hit from this album was “Back Street Luv”, which reached number four in the UK charts, backed by the almost Yoko-esque “Everdance”.
 Second Album wasn’t the critically acclaimed album the band expected it to be, which was probably due to the band members pulling in different directions with no solid band unity to speak of.

-Everdance is included in this week’s Vaults radio show.
+Everdance is included on this week’s Northern Sky Vaults Radio Show.

 Much more can be found in our extensive archive by clicking on the panel above